 Ezekiel Cheever was the Ipswich schoolmaster, followed in 1660 by Schoolmaster Andrews.
 An unfortunate but mischievous lad was the nemesis of the esteemed Mr. Andrews.

 Bob Foote took this photo of a small bridge just beyond the EBSCO building that is along the tracks beyond the train station.
 Kimball Brook is a small stream that originates at Scott Hill off of Topsfield road, curves around Bush Hill and then crosses Topsfield Road and the […]

-I looked down Market Street and fell in love with the historic old village.
 It’s never too late to decide what you’ll be when you grow up.

 Under Puritan law, widows could keep only one third of their property.
 Martha Ringe was widowed with small children after her husband died.
 After considering her petition, the court allowed Martha to marry John Wood before three years had passed “in order to advance her circumstances.”

 The “Blizzard of ’78” raged from Sunday evening February 5 through Tuesday evening February 7.
 Over a billion dollars of damage occurred, including the loss of 11,000 homes and the lives of 29 Massachusetts residents.
 The highest total snowfall was 43.7 inches in Ipswich.